 Innocap was formed in 2004 as a BDC.
-It became a consulting firm in July 2008, but has not yet obtained any consulting engagements.
+Paul Tidwell became a major shareholder in 2011 and introduced the current business plan involving assisting in the salvage of sunken ships.
 Therefore, we have insufficient operating history upon which an evaluation of our future performance and prospects can be made.
 Innocap's future prospects must be considered in light of the risks, expenses, delays, problems and difficulties frequently encountered in the establishment of a new business.
 An investor in our common stock must consider the risks and difficulties frequently encountered by early stage companies operating in new and competitive markets.
 These risks include:

-- · competition from entities that are much more established and have greater financial and technical resources than do we; - · need to develop corporate infrastructure; - · ability to access and obtain capital when required; and - · dependence upon key personnel.
+- · competition from entities that are much more established and have greater financial and technical resources than do we; - · need to develop corporate infrastructure; - · ability to access and obtain capital when required; and - dependence upon key personnel.